toji/webgpu-gltf-case-study/index.md

 }
 ```

-With that modification some models that previously were previously failing to render, such as the "buggy" model in the sample above, start showing up!
+With that modification some models that previously were previously failing to render, such as the "buggy" and "flight_helmet" models, can render successfully!
 Hooray!

 ### Reduced binding for interleaved buffers